Fer-Bonilla/secop-contratcs-dashboard/README.md

-# Colombian government public contracts analysis
+# Colombian government public contracts analysis (Under construction)

 This is project to build an advanced tool to analyze the goverment public contracts information from the SECOP 2 procurement platform from the Colombias goverment.
 The work include this task